 There are two main types of card:

 Who are they for?
-Only for people with very organised finances – otherwise there is a real risk of spiralling into debt.
+Usually only for people with organised finances – otherwise there is a real risk of spiralling into debt.
 Even if you set up a Direct Debit to pay the full amount monthly, if you are not on top of your bank balance you could go overdrawn when the payment comes out.
 They’re available to over-18s only.

 - Credit cards give good protection against fraud.